top of page

 Where To Go

-The largest cluster of trees is at the Tidal Basin, where you will also get to see several memorials, including the Washington Monument (where there is a restroom!) and the MLK Jr. Memorial.
-You can walk here (about a 10-15 minute walk) from the National Mall and also from the Smithsonian Metro stop, if you took the Metro.
+The largest concentration of cherry trees is at the Tidal Basin.
+Here, you will also encounter several memorials, including the Washington Monument and the MLK Jr. Memorial.
+You can easily walk there from the National Mall or take the Smithsonian Metro stop if you arrived via Metro.

 view of memorial on tidal basin in DC